 Intellectual property: Copyright refers to the protection of intellectual property rights.
 This property has no connection with any materialistic property at all, movable or immovable.
 Studies, literary works, drama, arts, and paintings, music, audio-video production, film, photography, sculpture, recording, software, e-mail, websites, and broadcasting media Currently, televisions are considered as a major form of intellectual property.
 The World Intellectual Property Organization (WIPO) defines intellectual property as creations of the mind; inventions, literary and artistic works, and symbols, names, images, and designs used in commerce.

-Copyright Registration Convention: Copyright registration is not mandatory under the Copyright Act, 2000.
-Other countries do not also require it.
-The registration of copyright is a prerequisite to avoid any conflict over the ownership of intellectual property.
-Being a member of WIPO and the World Trade Organization (WTO), as well as a signatory to the Berne Convention and the Universal Copyright Registration Convention, Bangladesh is bound to comply with all trade-related aspects involving intellectual property rights (TRIPS).
-As part of the Bangladesh Copyright Act 2000, all major international copyright rules were incorporated.
-In 2005, it was further updated.
+Copyright Registration Convention: The Copyright Act of 2000 does not require copyright registration.
+Other countries do not require it as well.
+The registration of copyright is required to avoid any disputes about intellectual property rights.
+Bangladesh is obligated to comply with all trade-related aspects of intellectual property rights as a member of WIPO and the World Trade Organization (WTO), as well as a signatory to the Berne Convention and the Universal Copyright Registration Convention (TRIPS).
+All important international copyright regulations were incorporated into the Bangladesh Copyright Act 2000.
+It was revised again in 2005.

 The owner of the copyright may assign the copyright or grant any interest in the copyright by license.
 Licenses may also be granted by the Copyright Board.